CameronAM/QABC2/contents/index.md

 Style guidelines will be as per the 2014 competition, in other words we are not adopting the new BJCP guidelines for 2015 Entry form now available.

+Those wishing to assist with judging and stewarding, please <a href="http://goo.gl/forms/OepjIv0hXB" target="_blank">register your interest</a>.